PlzHCI/ARbrainstorm/README.md

 ### Gesture Update
 A thumbs-up with the right hand can now take a screenshot.
 Clenching your fist will generate an idea.

+## Palm Menu Update
+The output will be on your left-hand menu

+## Potential needed improvements
+[√] Prevent too much text from being displayed
+[ ] Update prompt to make AI response better
+[ ] Too sensitive gesture recognition (It's easy to trigger some actions unintentionally) [ ] Redundant UI elements should be removed

+## Next Steps
+TBD